rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [ThemeMockup](https://thememockup.com) - UI Resource for Designer.
 Built with Nuxt and TailwindCSS.
 - [Lowongan Jatim](https://lowonganjatim.com) - Job Portal websites for Jawa Timur Region, in Indonesia.
 Built with Nuxt and TailwindCSS.
 - [Datelist](https://datelist.io) - Online booking widget.
 Add it to your website to take appointments online
+- [Darwin Analytics](https://www.darwin.so) - Built with Vue3 and Vite.
+A web analytics tool to help optimize your digital experience.